Fear Of The Leftist Cult

 According to the timeline, by 2040 animal farming in the US will come to a close.
 Heads of State will publicly support open rescue despite its “theft” association by 2030.
 Some of the supporters listed are: the Clintons, Obamas, and Merkels, with The Pope rounding out the bunch.

 These are lofty goals, but Wayne has concocted a unique plan to realize them.
-Through his studies in economics and law the skilled organizer is tackling the issue of animal liberation with a new rubric that posits the way we’ve been approaching social change is outdated.
+Through his studies in economics and law, the skilled organizer is tackling the issue of animal liberation with a new rubric that posits the way we’ve been approaching social change is outdated.
 The direct-action method is how we see the end of animal farms by 2040.
-The world will change its philosophy about meat, and quickly, through means like open rescue.
+The world is supposed to change its philosophy about meat, and quickly, through means like open rescue.

-I did some cursory scanning of other modern activist groups and couldn’t find a forecast like DxE’s in any of them.
-Goals, yes, but the specificity was absent, the promises down to earth.
-From my point of view, the reason other groups leave the hard-lines out of their pitches is that to do so would be unethical.
+I did some cursory scanning of other modern activist groups and couldn’t find a forecast like DxE is promising in any of them.
+Goals are available, yes, but the specificity was absent, the promises down to earth.
+From my point of view, the reason other groups leave the hard-lines out of their pitches is that they might imagine doing so would be unethical, should the goal rely on magical thinking.
 DxE’s roadmap is borderline prophetic, and the theory is, of course, unproven.
-Is it optimistic or deceptive is the question.
-This is something I’d think about if I’m wondering if DxE is a cult.
+Is it optimistic or deceptive?
+Is DxE is a cult?

-Another thing an outsider could point to is the pledge DxE encourages its members to make.
-This is a hard line promise not to dine with meat eaters that comes with a bracelet to identify the bold.
-This kind of thing could lead to isolation.
-It’s also fair to wonder why members are keeping track of their interactions and whereabouts in in a bizarre sort of merit system called DxE Connections.
-It’s fair to wonder how this could be abused.
+An outsider could point to the pledge DxE encourages its members to make.
+This is a hard line promise to not dine with meat eaters and it comes with a bracelet to identify the brave.
+This kind of thing could, if you eat food, lead to isolation.
+It’s also fair to wonder why members are keeping track of their interactions and whereabouts in a bizarre sort of merit system that’s called DxE Connections.
+It’s not a survey but a tool that helps you self report on your life.
+How could a system like this be abused?

-The problem with these inquiries into the organization is that they can be explained away easily with a “for the animals” defense.
-What’s more difficult to explain is what other vegan activists and former members are saying.
+The problem with these inquiries into the organization is that virtually anything can be explained away with a “it’s for the animals” defense.
+ISIS has something like that too.

 “To any present DxE members who are reading this: I know it is difficult to consider that DxE is both a counterproductive organization for your activism as well as cult.
 Your experience and your commitment will make you want to reject criticism of the group…”

-Activist, author and known vegan intellectual Carol Adams wrote this in her public boycott of events featuring DxE.
+Activist, author and known vegan intellectual Carol Adams wrote those words in her public boycott of events featuring DxE.
 She’s got legitimate stature in the vegan community, so this turned a few heads.
-What’s remarkable about this is, there’s no dancing around the subject with a joinder like “possibly” or any of the other linguistic tricks you hear when people talk about litigious organizations like DxE and use the “c” word.
+What’s remarkable about that quote is there’s no PC dancing around the subject with a joinder like “possibly” or any of the other linguistic tricks you see when cautious people talk about litigious organizations like DxE and use the “c” word.
+CULT.

-Adams then goes on to list a few questions she wanted current DxE members to contemplate.
-These are the kinds of things that should be asked when trying to reason with someone who might be in a vegan cult.
+Adams goes on to list a few questions she wanted current DxE members to contemplate.
+These are questions that should be asked when trying to reason with someone who might be in a vegan cult.

 “Is there a sense that there's so much work to be done for the animals, that you feel pressured to spend most of your free time working on DxE projects and attending DxE events?”